iosifidis/opensourceuom-distro/README.md

-# opensourceuom-distro
+# Distribution of Open Source Universito of Macedonia

+I will make an effort to write some scripts.

+1. A script with GUI and checkbox to select the software that the students want to install.

-Scripts to create the University of Macedonia distro
+2. Scripts to create a working ISO.